 Sport Specific Educational Seminar and Testing

-Cost is $575.00 plus HST (total of $650) for a maximum of 17 athletes.
-Payment should be made by cheque (payable to McMaster University) at the time of the seminar.
+Cost is $60 plus tax ($67.80) per athlete.
+Payment can be made by cash or cheque (Payable to McMaster University) the day of the seminar.

 Please ensure that you are selecting dates and times that you can attend.